stefanoborini/book-modelviewcontroller/01-basics-of-mvc/04-in-depth-analysis-of-mvc-roles/index.md

 ---
 # 1.4 In depth analysis of MVC roles

-In the previous sections we performed a progressive refactoring from Smart-UI, to Document-View, and finally to Traditional MVC.
-This refactoring was driven by the need for additional flexibility, separation of concerns and clarification of the different roles.
-MVC is, at its core, an exercise in data
-synchronization: the same data must be present in the GUI, the Model, and finally in any data source the Model may be using to access the data, for example a file or a SQL database.
-The MVC roles help us giving structure to the communication traffic needed by this synchronization ballet.
+In the previous sections we performed a progressive refactoring from Smart UI, to Document-View, and finally to Traditional MVC.
+This refactoring was driven by the need for additional flexibility, separation of concerns and clarification of the different roles. **MVC is, at its core, an exercise in data synchronization between the Model and the View.** The MVC roles help us giving structure to the communication traffic needed by this synchronization ballet.

 To summarize the scope of each role in Traditional MVC: